Back to All Exhibitions

 Edna Gellhorn, Activist

 Edna Fischel Gellhorn was born in St. Louis in 1878.
 After graduating from Bryn Mawr College in 1900, she became active in the women’s suffrage movement and founded and served as the first vice president of the National League of Women Voters.
 As an activist, Gellhorn fought to enact the Missouri minimum wage law, eliminate child labor, and improve election laws.
 Gellhorn collected news clippings and memorabilia from the women’s suffrage movement.
 She generously donated these materials to Washington University.
-More information can be found in Washington University Libraries’ Edna Gellhorn Papers.
+More information can be found in the WashU Libraries’ Edna Gellhorn Papers.

 Henry E. Hampton Jr., Filmmaker

 Henry E. Hampton Jr. graduated from Washington University in 1961.
 In 1968, he established the company Blackside Inc., the largest African American-owned film production company of its time.
 Hampton’s works, including the award-winning series on the civil rights movement, Eyes on the Prize, chronicle the 20th-century’s great political and social movements, focusing on the lives of the disenfranchised.
-More information can be found in Washington University Libraries’ Henry Hampton Collection.
+More information can be found in the WashU Libraries’ Henry Hampton Collection.

 Eugene Mackey III, Architect